A development of 12 new dwellings on an irregular shaped parcel of land within the rural village of Shadoxhurst, Kent.

 A restrained palette of washed brickwork, timber and standing seam sheet profile roofs, the materials used look to build on and take reference from the adjacent properties, whilst adopting a sensitive and appropriate response to the site’s found character as well as wider context, views and appearance.

-The proposals were unanimously granted planning at committee towards the later part of 2018.
+The proposals were unanimously granted outline planning at committee towards the later part of 2018.
+We have since been asked to develop the proposals further towards the submission of a full planning application with all matters reserved.

-Project Team: Tim Hare, Christopher Taylor, Karl Bowers, Geoff Pomeroy
+Project Team: Tim Hare, Christopher Taylor, Karl Bowers, Geoff Pomeroy, Charlie Hope